“Good morning Mrs. Smith! We see that your EDD is tomorrow and you have not received any prenatal care. Wow, we better get started.

 - Blood Typing – Determines the client’s blood type and Rh factor (positive or negative).
 There are 8 blood type: A+, A-, B+, B-, AB+, AB-, O+, O-.

-- Antibody Screen – Determines if the mother’s blood contains potentially harmful antibodies.
+- Antibody Screen – Determines which, if any, antibodies the mother’s blood contains.

 - Complete Blood Count (CBC) – Reports on several blood components including red blood cells, white blood cells, and platelets.

-- Clean Catch – A method of collecting uncontaminated urine.
-For women, the instructions often include using a wipe to clean the labia front to back, using an additional wipe directly over the urethra, and catching a mid-stream sample of urine in a sterile cup.
+- Clean Catch – A method of collecting urine.
+For women, the instructions often include wiping the labia from front to back, using an additional wipe directly over the urethra, and catching a mid-stream sample of urine in a sterile cup.

-- Group Beta Strep (GBS) – Determines if Group Beta Streptococcus has colonized in the client’s vagina or rectum.
-Collecting a sample involves the client swabbing the inside of her vagina and rectum with a Q-tip type device.
+- Group Beta Strep (GBS) – Determines if the Group Beta Streptococcus bacteria has colonized in the client’s vagina.
+Practitioners collect a sample from the clients vagina with a Q-tip type swab.